EdSancha/edsancha.github.io/blog/_posts/2014-03-27-on-multiple-collection-views.markdown

 {% endhighlight %}

-But it didn't in fact it left other collection views irresponsive after highllighting one cell.
-I said, well, this is strange.
-So I made a logical next step: log everthing in the delegate and see if everything was right.
+But it didn't solve it.
+In fact this solution left the other collection views irresponsive after highlighting one cell.
+Here's when it started to smell strange.
+My next step was to log everything in the delegate and see if everything was right.

 {% highlight Objective-C %}